Best Selling Gifts

-Today, as you consider the events from the day Jesus was crucified, as you ponder that weighty moment when His spirit passed, try speaking those words aloud (even if you have to whisper them to get them out): When He said, ‘It is finished,’ He was talking about me.
+Today, as you consider the events from the day Jesus was crucified, as you consider Jesus’ last words, as you ponder that weighty moment when His spirit passed, try speaking those words aloud (even if you have to whisper them to get them out): When He said, ‘It is finished,’ He was talking about me.

 Then say it again.
-Accept this truth, and annihilate the lie that your sins are too great or too numerous.
+Accept this truth—that Jesus died to grant the forgiveness of sins for all who accept Him—and annihilate the lie that your sins are too great or too numerous.
 Try writing it down or reflecting in the pages of your journaling Bible.
-How does it feel to know that every mistake – past, present or future – is covered and the debt is paid in full?
-He was talking about me.
+How does it feel to know that every mistake—past, present or future—is covered and the debt is paid in full?
+When Jesus said “it is finished,” He was talking about me.
 He was talking about you.

 Subscribe to more articles, other great content and inspiration.